ShadowBlade83/-b-baldi-mod-decompile/README.md

-if ur nickname is bermud fuck yourself and leave the reposetory i WONT remove ts
+if ur nickname is bermud fuck yourself and leave the repository cuz i WONT remove ts